 This Statement describes four fiduciary funds that should be reported, if applicable: (1) pension (and other employee benefit) trust funds, (2) investment trust funds, (3) private-purpose trust funds, and (4) custodial funds.
 Custodial funds generally should report fiduciary activities that are not held in a trust or equivalent arrangement that meets specific criteria.

-The provisions of this Statement are effective for reporting periods beginning after December 15, 2018.
-The impact of the implementation of this Statement to the Agency's financial statements has not been assessed at this time.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
+Earlier application is encouraged.

 (3) Governmental Accounting Standards Board Statements Issued, Not Yet Effective, continued